 Wisdom informs questions like ‘what career shall I choose to become happy’?
 Or ‘how can I combine my love for art with making a living?’

 I had that experience with my art.
 I did a lot of drawing when I was 20.
-When I lived in Aarhus.
+When I lived in another city.
 I wanted to be an artist.

 My wisdom has taught me that I simply don’t have the patience to become a comic book artist, like I wanted back then, but that I can live with just drawing now and then – single drawings – if it is for some other purpose, like my live-talks.
 Illustrations for a book maybe.
 Or a game.